 Unless a business broker has “walked in your shoes,” he can never fully understand what a seller will go through emotionally or psychologically.
 While there may be successful business brokers who have never sat in an owner’s chair, prior ownership experience adds an important element that can make a difference.
-A good broker has a solid understanding and knows how to best utilize these key elements:
+Hiring the right business broker makes you understand how to best utilize these key elements:

 Understand cash flow — A business broker must be able to analyze financial statements, determine cash flow, and help set a sales price.